Huge Interest Savings: Available to Anyone

-Here's a simple trick to significantly reduce the length of your mortgage and save you thousands of dollars in interest: Make extra payments that apply toward your principal.
-Borrowers can pay more on principal by employing various techniques.
-Paying one extra payment one time every year is probably the simplest to arrange.
-If you can't pay an extra whole payment all at once, you can divide that payment by 12 and write a check for that additional amount monthly.
-Another option is to pay a half payment every two weeks.
-The effect here is that you will make one additional monthly payment in a year.
-Each of these options yields slightly different results, but they will all significantly reduce the duration of your mortgage and lower the total interest you will pay over the life of the loan.
+Making regular extra payments toward your loan principal will provide enormous returns.
+You can do this in several ways.
+Making one extra full payment one time a year may be the easiest to track.
+If you can't pay an extra whole payment all at once, you can divide that payment by 12 and pay that additional amount monthly.
+Another popular option is to pay a half payment every two weeks.
+The effect here is that you make one additional monthly payment every year.
+Each option produces different results, but they will all significantly shorten the duration of your mortgage and lower the total interest you will pay over the duration of the loan.

 One-time Additional Payment

-If, for example, you were to receive a very large gift or tax refund just a few years into your mortgage, you could apply a portion of this windfall toward your mortgage loan principal, which would result in huge savings and a shortened loan period.
-Unless the mortgage loan is very large, even small amounts applied early can produce huge benefits over the life of the loan.
+If, for example, you receive a very large gift or tax refund five years into your mortgage, you could pay a portion of this windfall toward your loan principal, resulting in enormous savings and a shorter payback period.
+For most loans, even a modest amount, paid early in the loan period, could offer big savings in interest and duration of the loan.

-Equity Edge Mortgage, Inc. can walk you Equity Edge Mortgage, Inc. can answer questions about these interest savings and many others.
-Call us: 719-425-2226.
+Affinity Mortgage Brokers can walk you Affinity Mortgage Brokers can answer questions about these interest savings and many others.
+Give us a call at 719-425-2226.